• Skip to primary navigation

 • Pineapple- Canned pineapple works just fine for this recipe.
 I used a combination of crushed pineapple and pineapple chunks.
 Crushed pineapple infuses the whole batter with sweet, tropical goodness while leaving behind little flecks of pineapple pieces.
 Then the top is dotted with pineapple chunks, which is optional, but really drives the point home that this is a tropical, pineapple ice cream.

-close up of ice cream scoop with pineapple ice cream
+close up of pineapple flavored ice cream

 Can I Use Whipped Cream?